spring-attic/spring-flex/build-spring-flex/resources/readme.txt

 The contents of each jar and its dependencies are noted.
 Dependencies in [brackets] are optional, and are just necessary for certain functionality.

-* org.springframework.flex-1.0.0.M1.jar
+* org.springframework.flex-1.0.1.RELEASE.jar
 - Contents: The Spring BlazeDS Integration library, containing Spring's integration for Adobe BlazeDS.
-- Dependencies: Spring MVC, BlazeDS
+- Runtime Dependencies: Spring Core, Spring MVC, BlazeDS, Jackson, Commons Logging and HttpClient, CGLib, Backport of javax.util.concurrent, [Spring Security], [Spring Integration], [Spring JMS]

-For an exact list of project dependencies, see each project's ivy file at "projects/${project_name}/ivy.xml".
+For an exact list of project dependencies including version numbers, see each project's ivy file at "projects/${project_name}/ivy.xml" or pom file at "projects/${project_name}/pom.xml"